rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 {{margin-top:25px}}

 {{wide
-##### A fantasy TTRPG system, strong on character design options and customization, with a special focus on meaningful, strategical battles big and small based on resource management.
+##### A fantasy TTRPG system strong on character design options and customization, with a special focus on meaningful, strategical battles big and small based on resource management.
 }}